tvanar/mcu_translator/README.md

 # mcu_translator
-Converts microcode for MCU into readable code for programmer
+Converts microcode for MCU into 'readable' code

+Comments need to be on a separate line
+Max is 64 rows of code